 The Nile in Egypt or the Ganges in India are intensively used for agricultural purposes and food production.
 At the Nile, the groundwater is already tapped up to 150 km far inland.
 Unfortunately, this resource is also finite.
 From the plane you can see very well: Where the irrigation ends, the desert begins.

 The further away you are from the Nile, the deeper you have to drill.
 Sophisticated methods can be used to drill even deeper wells.
 But the well water also becomes richer and richer in minerals, i.e. salts.
 As a result, soils are salinated and the fields become snow-white.
 On salinated soils, crop production is not possible, as cultivated plants grow much worse or no longer at all.

 To prevent this, there is a WHO recommendation on irrigation.
 If possible, only water with less than 800 TDS should be used.

 But what does a farmer do whose only water has very high TDS values?
 Here again it often hits the poorest, who have no alternative or simply don't know better, because they don't have the necessary information on how to keep the soil health.

 Using Merus Rings, most problems around water in agricultural facilities can be reduced.
 In the past, we have achieved, among others, the following results:

 - Remediation of salinated soils

 - Small seedlings of plants grow faster

 - Fertilizers and pestizides works more efficiently, because of better solubility

 - Irrigation system is free of lime and rust

 Animals might also benefit a lot from water treated with Merus Rings.
 The first reports comming from our private customers, who report an interesting side effect after the Merus installation.
 Apparently, the pets drink more tap water than before.
 Cats and dogs preferred rainwater over tap water, whereas they now prefer treated tap water.
-This is astonishing in the sense that we humans usually cannot notice any difference in taste in between to different waters.
+This is astonishing in that the majority of us humans, cannot usually detect any difference in taste between the different types of water we consume.